By educating employees about the importance of saving for retirement, finance leaders help both workers and the organization's bottom line.

 The Case of the "Financially Trapped" Older Worker

 Older workers are often some of the most valuable members of an organization's staff.
 In many instances, they're not just knowledgeable, prudent and calm, but also hardworking and creative.
 These employees bring tears at their retirement parties, in part because the HR department knows how hard it will be to replace them.
+Yet despite their value in the workforce, these employees are stressed about their financial situations.

 Lessons Learned From Behavioral Economics